Mamluk Studies Resources

 The Middle East Documentation Center at The University of Chicago

 The Bruce D. Craig Prize for Mamluk Studies

-The Bruce D. Craig Prize, carrying a cash award of $1,000, is given annually by Mamluk Studies Review for the best dissertation on a topic related to the Mamluk Sultanate submitted to an American or Canadian university during the preceding calendar year.
+The Bruce D. Craig Prize, carrying a cash award of $1,000, is given annually by Mamluk Studies Review for the best dissertation on a topic substantially focused on the Mamluk Sultanate submitted to an American or Canadian university during the preceding calendar year.
 In the event no dissertations are submitted, or none is deemed to merit the prize, no prize will be awarded.

 To be considered for the 2021 Prize, dissertations must be defended by December 31, 2021, and submitted to the Prize Committee by March 31, 2022.
 Submissions should be sent electronically to Marlis J. Saleh, Editor, Mamlūk Studies Review, at firstname.lastname@example.org.

 2004: Tamer el-Leithy, Princeton University, "Coptic Culture and Conversion in Medieval Cairo: 1293-1524."

 2005: Zayde G. Antrim, Harvard University, "Place and Belonging in Medieval Syria, 6th/12th to 8th/14th Centuries."